d0tTino/UME/README.md

 If you have questions, encounter issues, or want to discuss ideas related to UME, please feel free to:

-*   **Open an Issue:** For bug reports, feature requests, or specific questions, please check the [GitHub Issues](https://github.com/your-username/universal-memory-engine/issues) page (please replace `your-username/universal-memory-engine` with the actual repository path).
+*   **Open an Issue:** For bug reports, feature requests, or specific questions, please check the [GitHub Issues](https://github.com/d0tTino/universal-memory-engine/issues) page.
 *   **Check our Contributing Guide:** For information on how to contribute to the project, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.